p-cap/anything-PYTHON/README.md

   The code above will verify the sha256 hash of newly downloaded file
 - [module-finder.py](https://github.com/p-cap/anything-PYTHON/blob/main/module-finder.py)
   Looks for specific modules within python to see they exist.
 The simple script returns a Boolean expression
+  NOTE: The module of concern was statically assigned within its source code